Who should attend this course?

 Applications are due no later than November 1, 2019 and applicants will be notified of their acceptance in late December.

 If you are not accepted to the course this year you are encouraged to apply again next year.

 Is there any preparation required for the workshop?

 Yes.
 Due to the extensive amount of materials we expect to cover during the course, we are requiring participants to complete two personal inventory assessments (a personality based assessment and the Skillscope 360° Assessment ) prior to the course.
 The personality based assessment will be completed by you.
 The 360 provides insightful feedback on job-related strengths and weaknesses and requires completion by you AND by some of your colleagues and supervisors.
 Please consider assessing whether your supervisor and colleagues will be willing to do this prior to submitting your application.
 (More information will be provided upon acceptance into the course).

 Will there be any homework associated with this course?

 No. You may be asked to reflect on what you have learned in the sessions or discovered about your leadership style during the course, but there are no formal homework assignments during the course.

 Will there be opportunities for networking at the workshop?

 Yes.
 There will be a number of opportunities for you to get to know and network with your colleagues and the workshop faculty.
-Besides the highly interactive sessions in the workshop, there will be opportunities for networking over breakfast and lunch as well as during other breaks over the course of the 3 days.
+Besides the highly interactive sessions in the workshop, there will be opportunities for networking during breaks over the course.

 How much does this course cost?